 If you are looking for easy party food recipes this tuna mousse dip is it!

 Guys, it’s no secret that I love appetizers!
-Surely you must have noticed this as I have several delicious & easy bite size finger foods on my blog: Mozzarella Cheese Balls, Smoked Salmon Bites and Homemade Popcorn Chicken are only a few of them.
+Surely you must have noticed this as I have several delicious & easy bite size finger foods on my blog: Mozzarella Cheese Balls, Smoked Salmon Bites, Tuna Empanadas and Popcorn Chicken are only a few of them.
 These are perfect for any party or family gathering.
 By the way, Tuna Sandwich Cake is also a great party food.

 Now I won’t be boring you with my bite size appetizers obsession anymore.
 Let’s talk about this easy tuna appetizer.

 This tuna mousse dip recipe is quite popular in my family.
 My mom would make it for us quite often when we were kids.
 No wonder.
 It is quick and easy to make and crowds love it.
 That was why she would often turn the spread/dip into fancy looking canapes.

 To make the mousse you need to start off with creaming butter and hot water together in a food processor.
 I highly recommend using butter at room temperature or softer.
 You want to achieve creamy texture before adding the rest of the ingredients in.